Oat Bran Muffins (No Flour, Gluten-Free with Sugar-Free Option)

 In our household, we go back and forth between making these oat bran muffins sweetened and unsweetened.
 Either version is delicious.

-You really can't mess up this recipe.
+This recipe is very forgiving and easy to adjust.
 In fact, the last time I made them I added too much liquid and added no sweetener or vanilla or cinnamon.

 I had to cook them a bit longer since they were more moist, but my kids said that they tasted better than usual!
-And with no sweetener – imagine that!
+And with no sweetener—imagine that!

 This recipe is a revised version of one found on Whole Approach, a sadly now defunct website.
 That site was such a support to me when I first started dealing with what we thought was systemic candida in our household.

-In fact, once I made both these and my Baked Oatmeal Cake (which I consider to be a really yummy treat) and my youngest asked for these instead of the cake pretty much every time he wanted a snack.
+In fact, once I made both these and my Baked Oatmeal (which I consider to be a really yummy treat) and my youngest asked for these instead of the cake pretty much every time he wanted a snack.

 How to Serve